OCD Therapy in Los Angeles

 OCD develops from a combination of factors: genetics, brain chemistry, and life experiences.
 Research shows that people with OCD have differences in certain brain circuits, particularly those involved in threat detection and habit formation.

 Without treatment, OCD tends to wax and wane but rarely resolves on its own.
-Stress, major life changes, and avoidance can all make OCD worse over time.
-The good news: effective treatment exists, and it works.
+Stress, major life changes, and avoidance can all make it worse over time.

 Our Method